Ultra-Trail Australia is a challenging 100km running event held in the magnificent Blue Mountains in New South Wales.

 All UTA distances are designed to take in the best of this spectacular location… and whilst all have their challenges, they are achievable enough to give all runners the best chance to cross the finish line.

 The first race of the weekend is the UTA11 on Thursday.
-This is a great introduction for new trail runners and is stunningly beautiful but also just the right mix of fun and run to have you puffing hard and smiling all the way to the finish line.
+This is a great introduction for new trail runners and is stunningly beautiful but also just the right mix of fun and run to have you puffing hard and smiling to the finish line.

-On Friday, UTA22 provides runners with a true taste of the longer courses over a distance that is achievable for first-timers and fun for all.
+On Friday, UTA22 will give runners a true taste of the longer courses over a distance that is achievable for first-timers and fun for all.

 The perfect race for runners taking on their first ultra or stepping up from shorter distances, the UTA50 course is challenging but rewarding.
 It tracks the second half of the UTA100 route through the beautiful Kedumba Valley.